eellama/Team-2-MICB-475-2026/README.md

 - Consider increasing threshold for Core Microbiome

 ### Action items
+- Functional Analysis (All)
 - crosscheck indicator species to lit review
 - Check if 2-3 samples with higher IL-6 levels identified in HIV_all & HIVpos beta analyses have significantly higher IL-6 than the rest of the sample (Florence)
 - Titrate which increased threshold works for core microbiome
 - Literature review on the specific bacteria hit.
-Should look at all of them, but especially indicator species
+Should look at all of them, but especially indicator species.
+We can each take a genus or two to focus on.
 - Glom to genus level for core microbiome, keep at 0.7, see what we will find.
 Consider (but don't do) anything to prevalence think about it
 - Glom before creating volcano plot for DESeq